traindb-project/traindb-doc/docs/sql/select.rst

 **WHERE booleanExpression**

-Specifies search or filter conditions to retrieve only the rows which satisfy the conditions.
+Specify search or filter conditions to retrieve only the rows which satisfy the conditions.
 If the ``WHERE`` clause is omitted, all rows are retrieved.

 **GROUP BY groupItemList**